algorealmInc/SwarmNL/README.md

   - _Scaling involving techniques like sharding, data forwarding etc_.
   - _IPFS upload and download interfaces_.

+Again, SwarmNL simplifies networking so you can focus on building that world-changing application of yours!
+Cheers! 🥂

 With ❤️ from Deji and Sacha.